 A Community for All

 The HEAT Network and its affiliates encourage tolerance for people across all ethnic and religious groups.
-In addition, we attempt our best effort to hold a non-partisan view on political stances as our members come from various, unique backgrounds and beliefs.
+In addition, we put forth our best effort to hold a non-partisan view on political stances as our members come from various, unique backgrounds and beliefs.

 As as a member of the greater Hofstra University community, HEAT has a role to play in ensuring each student is respected for their beliefs.
 As Hofstra President Stuart Rabinowitz has shared with both students and faculty: